blackwindsy/jenkins/README.md

 1. Review result.

 **NOTE** that your project root directory should have Jenkinsfile that is downloaded from git.
 This is also placed at the project root directory under Jenkins workspace directory.

+Jenkinsfile at the root of this repository is the simple default one.
+For more specialized examples, use the Jenkinsfile under the respective subdirectories.

+For example, in order to use content-replace project example,

+Script Path = content-replace/Jenkinsfile